TheCollegeHub/azure-test-track-vscode-extension/README.md

 ## Known Issues

-- Currently, the extension only supports associating tests based on text patterns such as `test(` or `it(` for filling Test Case Name automacatlly but you can still use this extension and fill the name manually through command `Associate Test to Azure DevOps filling Test Name`
+- Currently, the extension only supports associating tests based on text patterns such as `test(`, `it(` or `def test_` - *if you see it works for javascript, typescript and python* - for filling Test Case Name automatically but you can still use this extension and fill the name manually through command `Associate Test to Azure DevOps filling Test Name`
 - There may be issues with environment variable configurations not being recognized when VS Code is run in certain environments.

 ## Release Notes